cpn-io/cpn-js/cpn-ide-docs/docs/properties_panel.md

 **Priority** must be a non-negative integer expression.
 The lower the value, the higher the priority.
 Hence, a transition with priority value 1 has priority over a transition with priority value 2.
 It corresponds to a priority inscription given to the transition in the Editor View.

 **Subpage** allows to select a subpage for the given substitution transition.
-After selecting a subpage from the list, a blue subpage label with the name of the subpage shows up on the transition.
+After selecting a subpage, a blue label with the name of the subpage shows up on the transition.
+You can move this label to any place of the Editor View.

 ![Screenshot](img/subpage-label.png)

-**PortSock** cell shows up when a transition becomes a substitution transition.
+**PortSock** shows up when a transition becomes a substitution transition.
+PortSock contains ID of ports and sockets assigned to a substitution transition.

 ![Screenshot](img/subpage-properties1.png)